usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-4.md

   - Your `main` method must process the command-line argument `-html [seed]` where the flag `-html` indicates the next argument `[seed]` is the seed URL your web crawler should initially crawl to build the index.
 By default, only one web page will be crawled.

-  - Any URLs (or links) stored by your code must be in a cleaned, absolute, normalized, decoded form.
-This includes removing the fragment of the URL, converting to absolute, normalizing the path, and decoding any URL-encoded characters.
-The `URL` and `URI` classes may be used to represent and parse URLs, encoding/decoding each component, and converting relative URLs to absolute normalized form, but may not be used to download the headers or content of URLs.
+  - Any URLs (or links) stored by your code must be in a cleaned, absolute, normalized, encoded form.
+This includes removing the fragment of the URL, converting to absolute, normalizing the path, and URL-encoding special characters.
+The `URL` and `URI` classes may be used to represent and parse URLs, URL encoding/decoding, and converting relative URLs to absolute normalized form, but may not be used to download the headers or content of URLs.

   - Web pages must be requested using **sockets and HTTP/S** from the web server as follows: